gearhere/auction-house/README.md

 - [ ] ( can not give float when giving price )
 - [ ] (have the same "name" for category, it can work well with out this change, just may make the code looks more consistent )
+- [ ] for register and auction creating, it doesn't work smoothly for move forward and backword( sometimes the '* Required.'  doesn't  disappear)

 **create_auction_result.php**